What your personal data are controlled/processed?

 - Personal data concerning health that is transferred to the personal data Processor (in this case, to Softneta, UAB) of personal health care authorities on the basis of individual contracts.
-Based on such contracts, Softneta, UAB, shall have legal access to personal data that shall be used under separate request of the employees of health care authorities.

 Terms and conditions of consent

-- contact information for unexpected events;
+- Contact information for contingencies;

 How is your personal data processed?